instedd/location_service/README.md

 All endpoints can be invoked with the following optional parameters:

-* **ancestors**: boolean (false), whether to return all the ancestors of the queried locations; for example, a query for California will also return USA if this flag is set.
+* `ancestors` boolean (false), whether to return all the ancestors of the queried locations; if set, an additional field `ancestors` will be included for each result
-* **shapes**: boolean (false), whether to include the polygon in GeoJSON format with the shape of each location.
+* `shapes` boolean (false), whether to include the polygon in GeoJSON format with the shape of each location; if set, an additional field `shape` will be included for each result
-* **limit**: int (0), how many records to return.
+* `limit` int (0), how many records to return
-* **offset**: int (unbounded), offset of the records to be returned, use together with limit for paging.
+* `offset` int (unbounded), offset of the records to be returned, use together with limit for paging.
-* **scope**: string (none), all results will be limited to the locations specified in this parameter and their descendants; for example, querying for names beginning with `Ca` with `scope=USA` will return _California_ but not _Catamarca_.
-This parameter can be specified multiple times, and the union of all scopes will be considered.
+* `scope` string (none), all results will be limited to the locations specified in this parameter and their descendants; for example, querying for names beginning with `Ca` with `scope=gadm:USA,gadm:MEX` will return _California_ but not _Catamarca_
-* **set**: string (none), which locations set to query; for example, if a server contains both GADM and NaturalEarth data, the search can be restricted to the latter by specifying `set=ne`.
+* `set` string (none), which locations set to query; for example, if a server contains both GADM and NaturalEarth data, the search can be restricted to the latter by specifying `set=ne`.

 ### /lookup

 Returns all leaf locations that contain the specified point.

+- `x` float
-Requires `x` and `y` as float parameters.
+- `y` float

 ### /details

 Returns the details of all the locations requested by id.

-Requires the parameter `id`, one or multiple times.
+- `ids` string, comma separated list of ids

 ### /children

 Returns the direct children of the specified location.

-Requires the parameter `id`, once.
+- `id` string

 ### /suggest

 Returns all locations with a name that matches the supplied prefix.

-Requires the parameter `name`, once.
+- `name` string